• Skip to primary navigation

 Keep cookies in an airtight container to keep in the moisture for up to 3-4 days.

-Once completely cooled, transfer cookies to a freezer-friendly plastic zip closure bag or airtight container and freeze for a month.
+Freeze: Once completely cooled, transfer cookies to a plastic freezer bag or airtight container and freeze for a month.

 Try these other cookie recipes too: